 Library Subset

 So far, we have seen many examples of what we might call "classical program verification."
 We write programs, write their specifications, and then prove that the programs satisfy their specifications.
 The programs that we have written in Coq have been normal functional programs that we could just as well have written in Haskell or ML.
 In this chapter, we start investigating uses of dependent types to integrate programming, specification, and proving into a single phase.
+The techniques we will learn make it possible to reduce the cost of program verification dramatically.

 Introducing Subset Types